Liteserver node

 su root -c 'bash ./install.sh -m liteserver'

-: Use this flag to ignore minimum requirements.
-It should only be used if you want to check the compilation process without utilizing a real node.-m
+-d: TheMyTonCtrlcommand will download a dump of the latest blockchain state, significantly reducing synchronization time.-c <path>: This option allows you to use private liteservers for synchronization.
+(This option is not required.)-i: Use this flag to ignore minimum requirements.
+It should only be used if you want to check the compilation process without utilizing a real node.-m: This specifies the mode and can be set to eithervalidatororliteserver.

 user@system:~# mytonctrl